 Roger McDonough, Producer, News Host

 Roger has an M.A. in Public Policy and Development Management from Georgetown University, a parallel degree from the Universidad Nacional de San Martín (Argentina), and a B.A. in English from the University of Utah.
 A practiced freelance print and radio journalist and Salt Lake City native, Roger provides local news weekday mornings and hosts Behind the Headlines.
 He previously contributed to KCPW with an award-winning local history segment that was developed in partnership with the Salt Lake City Public Library, where he worked for nine years.
 Roger says he is drawn to public radio because he’s an auditory learner, and calls radio “the best medium in the world.”
-E-mail him in English or Spanish at firstname.lastname@example.org.
+E-mail him in English or Spanish at email@example.com.